 Today, concepts such as judging someone by the color of their skin may seem absurd to many, but they remain ingrained in the collective psyche of millions.
 And while the extremism of Nazi Germany may seem distant, prejudice and division still persist in our modern societies.

 What did you think of the article and the video?
 Do you agree?
-Leave us your comment.
+Leave us a comment.